Pichação: History

 Pichação has been described as a "vehicle for the youth of the city to assert their existence and self-worth, and to do it loudly.
-As a social protest, Pichação is brutal, effective and pulls no punches.
+As a social protest, Pichação is brutal, effective, and pulls no punches.
 There is no country on earth with a worse distribution of wealth than Brazil.
 For the rich, there are nice buildings.
 For the poor, there are shanty towns.
 Pichação exists on the very surface of the contested wealth, and promises to keep on punishing the fortunate until they produce a world less punishing to begin with."

-Brazilian pichação differs from other graffiti styles with its thin and aggressive letters.
-In the recent years, pichação is progressively changing its status, being more and more recognized as the art it is.
+The practice is considered a form of protest against the city's unequal distribution of wealth and a way to draw attention to the plight of the poor and marginalized communities.

+In contrast to conventional graffiti styles that emerged in 1970s New York, Brazilian pichação was inspired by blackletter typefaces and runic style lettering that were commonly used on record sleeves by popular heavy metal bands in the 1980s.

 Since 2019 pichação has also appeared in Dublin, Ireland, due to the large number of Brazilians in the city.

 Methods

-Although its name is derived from the word for tar, many of the "pichadores" (those who do pichação) in São Paulo use a 2-3 inch foam roller, spray paint and latex paint; it is what is known in English-speaking countries by the Italian word "graffiti".
+Although its name is derived from the word for tar, many of the pichadores (those who do pichação) in São Paulo use a 2-3 inch foam roller, spray paint and latex paint; it is what is known in English-speaking countries by the Italian word "graffiti".
 In other cities, such as Rio de Janeiro, pichadores use only spray paint.
 Many pichadores write their crew name, while others write their own individual name.
 The letters are usually of equal height and spacing, although technique varies in different cities around Brazil.
 Although the lettering originally reflected the typography of eighties heavy metal record covers, the styles have evolved over time.

 Pichadores often compete to tag the tallest, most dangerous, and most noteworthy locations.
-One example of this is the group Os Diferentes, who tagged the internationally-known Christ the Redeemer statue in Rio de Janeiro.
+One example of this is the group Irreverentes, who tagged the internationally-known Christ the Redeemer statue in Rio de Janeiro.
 They were caught and arrested, but bragged about it the next day.